zwbgood6/hamamatsu/README.md

   - steps: prepare HDCAMREC handle -> call dcamcap_record() -> call dcamcap_start()
   - one time function: call dcamcap_record() again for another capturing

+## recording control

+- prepare, start, and stop recording
+  - open decam recording file -> call recoding function -> call dcam start function
+  - function: dcamrec_open() -> call dcamcap_record() when in READY state -> call dcamcap_start() -> call dcamrec_close() (if not calling the last function, some data may be lost)

+- pause, resume, and status
+  - pause the disk recorder: dcamrec_pause()
+  - resume the disk recording during capturing, dcamrec_resume()
+  - get recording status: dcamrec_status().
+The recording is in process when the flag is DCAMREC_STATUSFLAG_RECORDING

+- access image data
+  - access the recorded frames: dcamrec_lockframe() or dcamrec_copyframe()
+  - not recommend during a recording